 Danny is a graduate of Western Carolina University, with a degree in Health and Physical Education earned in 1979.
 As a full time athletic trainer at the University of Memphis he earned a Master's Degree in Health Education.
 As a student at Western Carolina University, Mr. Poole was published in the NATA Journal in 1979, for "The D.P.
 Method for Blisters".

 Poole was honored in 2001 by his peers with the Athletic Trainer's Service Award.
 The award is presented by the National Athletic Trainer's Association to role models who are future leaders of the athletic training profession.
-In 2010, Danny was named President of the Atlantic Coast Conference Sports Medicine Association.
+In 2010, Danny was named President of the Atlantic Coast Conference Sports Medicine Association and still serves in this capacity.
 He also serves on the Advisory Board for several knee brace companies.

 In 2010, Poole was awarded the Fred Hoover Award of Excellence by the South Carolina Athletic Trainers Association.
 This is considered the Hall of Fame Award for SCATA.

 Danny is a native of Charlotte, North Carolina and a graduate of West Mecklenburg High School.
 He is married to the former Beth Morgan of Clemson, South Carolina.
-The couple has two children, Jacqui Poole Rice, a Clemson graduate, and Abby Poole White, a graduate of Charleston Southern University.
+The couple has two daughters and son in laws, Jacqui Rice (Greg), of Summerville and Abby White (Andrew), of Goose Creek.
+A first grandchild is expected this August.